2021 Formula One World Championship: Scoring system

-Points were awarded to the top ten classified drivers, the driver who set the fastest lap during the Grand Prix, but only if one of the top ten, and the top three of sprint qualifying.
+Points towards both titles were awarded to the top ten classified finishers at each event.
+In addition, one point was awarded to the driver who achieved the fastest lap time of the race and to the relevant constructor, provided the driver was in the top ten positions of the final race classification.
+At those events where a sprint qualifying session took place, points for both titles were awarded to the top three finishers in the final sprint qualifying session classification.

 In the case of a tie on points a countback system was used where the driver with the most first places is ranked higher.
 If the number of first places was identical then the number of second places was considered, and so on.
 If this procedure failed to produce a result, the FIA nominated the winner according to such criteria as it thinks fit.
 The points were awarded for every race using the following system: